-Early Years Foundation Stage (EYFS) follow the ‘Development Matters in the EYFS’ guidance which aims for all children to have a greater understanding of the World, covering the following aspect – People and communities, The world, and Technology.
+Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children to have a greater understanding of the World, covering the following aspects – Past & Present, Culture & Communities, The Natural World

 Our curriculum is designed to develop skills that are progressive, as well as transferable.
 At the beginning of each topic, children are able to reference where they previously came across the key concepts, convey what they already know about the subject to be studied as well as what they would like to find out.
 Cross-curricular outcomes in geography are planned for and our local area is fully utilized with extensive opportunities for learning outside.
 These allow teaching and learning to be more meaningful and contextualised, resulting in ‘stickier’ knowledge and good outcomes.

-Outcomes in geography are based on agreed success criteria; ability to ask perceptive questions and think critically; recordings in books, and development and application of key geographical skills.
+Outcomes in geography are based on: agreed success criteria; ability to ask perceptive questions and think critically; recordings in books, and development and application of key geographical skills.
 Our Curriculum Principles are referenced throughout the units taught and children are able to make connections between units and other curriculum areas.

 Unicef Rights – Article 29